antonyagnes/SWE_Natural_Language_Analysis_Of_Outreach_Data/README.md

 Note: This repository contains only the methods used to perforom the above mentioned functions.

-In prder to know more about my work, please read the attached report.
+To gain more information about this project, please read the attached report.